library-data-platform/ldp/doc/Admin_Guide.md

 in that case we refer to each of the libraries as a tenant.  _This consortial feature is not fully implemented but is planned for the near future._

+This administrator guide covers installation and configuration of a single LDP instance.

 2\.
 System requirements